Cadillac V-12: Series 370 (1931–1935)

 The appearance of the 1932 Series 370B benefited from a radiator shell that flared on the top, more flaring fenders and curved running boards.
 Mechanical changes included a stiffer frame, and a Cuno self-cleaning oil filter mounted at the right hand side of the clutch housing.
 Dual Detroit Lubricator carburetors were used in place of the Cadillac/Johnson carburetors that had been standard equipment on Cadillacs for 20 years.
 Largely thanks to the deepening Great Depression sales plunged to 1740 units.

 Styling changes to the 1933 Series 370C included a V-shaped grill that blended into the painted radiator shell, a radiator cap hidden under the hood, and skirts on the front and rear fenders for a more streamlined look.
 Fisher no-draft individually controlled vent windows were a new standard feature.
 Sales fell further to 953 cars.

 The 1934 Series 370D was restyled yet again but this time was mounted on a completely new chassis.
 The radiator grill slanted rearward with a central bar and five horizontal sections, the windshield sloped even more rearward, headlights were enclosed in new teardrop housings mounted on streamlined supports, the horns joined the radiator cap under the hood, the spare tire was concealed under a new beaver tail deck on most models and the whole car sat approximately 2 in lower.
 Significant mechanical advancements included dual X-frame chassis construction, "Knee-Action" front coil spring suspension that greatly reduced unsprung weight and Hotchkiss steering.
 The 1935 Series 370E saw the addition of the Fisher Turret Top on Fisher bodied cars and an increase in horsepower to 150.
 Sales over the two years combined totaled only 1098.

 Series 80/85 (1936–1937)

 The Cadillac V-12 was renamed the Series 80 and 85 in 1936.
-The Series 80 and 85 featured a 131" and 138" wheelbase respectively.
+The Series 80 and 85 featured a 131-inch and 138-inch wheelbase respectively.
 All V-12s were then Fleetwood bodied and had Turret Tops.
 A total of 901 V-12s were sold in 1936.

 In 1937 the Series 80 was dropped leaving only the long wheelbase Series 85.
 The only significant mechanical changes were the adoption of an oil-bath air cleaner and a pressure radiator cap.
 Sales were only 478.
 The Series 85 was discontinued at the end of 1937.